 Every day needs a good start and there’s no better way to do it than having a good breakfast.
 Here are some of our favorite breakfast vegan recipes with potatoes.
 Here’s some more vegan breakfast recipes too!

-These Gluten-free Sweet Potato Biscuit Sandwiches make a delicious, cheesy vegan breakfast recipe!
+For example, these Gluten-free Sweet Potato Biscuit Sandwiches make a delicious, cheesy vegan breakfast recipe!
 It’s surprising that a sweet potato can add so much to this sandwich, but it works!

 These Sweet Potato Cinnamon Rolls make for an indulgent weekend breakfast or brunch recipe.
 We like to freeze any leftovers so we can pop one in the toaster oven for a random, delicious cinnamon roll breakfast any day of the week.